Last Updated on May 12, 2022

 - Informing people of the health risks associated with wireless communication and promoting safer use.

-- Creating an independent, unbiased agency of EMF scientists to draw up new standards for EMF exposure and monitor/study the effects of EMR as time goes on.
+- Creating an independent, unbiased agency of EMF scientists to draw up new standards for EMF exposure and monitor/study the effects of EMF as time goes on.

 - Keeping the wireless industry from lobbying for/influencing/regulating the expansion of wireless technology.